xgouchet/AutoMergeTool/README.md

 ArachneMergeTool comes bundled with a few automated tools that you can use to handle some known and tedious conflicts easily.

  - **MergeJavaImports** : this will handle any conflict within the imports section of your java files.
+You can specify an additional order parameter as follow, to specify the way to order imports (presets include AndroidStudio, IntelliJ Idea and Eclipse defaults) :

+    [mergetool "mji"]
+    order=android

 ## Caveats